docker-library/docs/ibmnode/content.md

 # What is IBM SDK for Node.js?

+The IBM® SDK for Node.js™ provides a stand-alone JavaScript® runtime and server-side JavaScript solution for IBM platforms.
+It provides a high-performance, highly scalable, event-driven environment with non-blocking I/O that is programmed with the familiar JavaScript programming language.

-The IBM® SDK for Node.js is an extended implementation of the Node.js open source project.
-Node.js is a JavaScript runtime that is built on the V8 JavaScript engine used by Google Chrome.
-The IBM SDK extends Node.js by adding support for IBM platforms and extra features such as the diagnostic tool Node Application Metrics (also known as appmetrics).
+The IBM SDK for Node.js is based on the Node.js™ open source project.
+It provides a compatible solution for IBM Power™, Intel® and z Systems™ products that require Node.js functionality and package management.
+It also packages additional features including the diagnostic tools Node Application Metrics (also known as appmetrics) and node-report.

 For more information about the IBM SDK for Node.js, see http://developer.ibm.com/node/sdk.
 For more information about Node.js, see http://nodejs.org.